TL;DR

 - A hearse to the crematorium or cemetery.

 - Third-party costs (or 'disbursements'): These are fees the funeral director pays on your behalf, such as crematorium fees, burial fees, and the minister's or celebrant's fees.
-Some plans fully guarantee these, while others only provide a 'contribution' towards them.
+Some plans fully assurance these, while others only provide a 'contribution' towards them.
 If there's a shortfall when the time comes, your family will have to pay the difference.

-Almost Never Included:
+Almost generally not Included:

 - The burial plot (this is bought separately from the council or landowner).